breakfast-studio/lunchboxjs/docs/core/index.md

 ## `Lunchbox`

-A Lunchbox app needs to be wrapped in a `Lunchbox` component:
+A Lunchbox app needs to be wrapped in a `Lunchbox` wrapper:

 ```html
 <Lunchbox>